mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

 ### 2.1 Universal Right to Treatment
 Patients may access treatments that:
-- Completed Phase 1 safety testing.
+- Completed Phase 1 safety testing (initial human trials focusing on safety and side effects).
 - Have published safety data.
 - Are registered for outcome tracking.
 - Feature accurate labeling and manufacturing standards.